ludwig-vaan/ludwig-portofolio/content/about/content.md

 ## Summary

 After my studies in home automation and experience as an entrepreneur .
 I decided to focus on mobile and web development.
 I am strongly interested in the Internet of Things, FinTech, FoodTech and home automation.
-I am currently learning Cloud Dev Ops on AWS & Swift.
+I am currently learning Cloud Dev Ops on AWS & Swift on Udacity.

 ## Professional experience

 - <span id="xp">Mobile Developer</span> at Adoria, July 2019 - Current, Bordeaux, France
-- <span id="xp">Web & Mobile Developer</span> at Cdiscount, August 2018 to June 2019, Bordeaux, France
+- <span id="xp">Web & Mobile Developer</span> as consultant at Cdiscount, August 2018 to June 2019, Bordeaux, France

 ## My current stack